babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 [INFO] RPC server listening on...
 ```

->⚠️ **Important**: The daemon needs to run continuously.
+> ⚠️ **Important**: The daemon needs to run continuously.
 It's recommended to set
->up a system service (like `systemd` on Linux or `launchd` on macOS) to manage
+> up a system service (like `systemd` on Linux or `launchd` on macOS) to manage
->the daemon process, handle automatic restarts, and collect logs.
-For testing
+> the daemon process, handle automatic restarts, and collect logs.
-you can run the daemon directly in a terminal, but remember it must stay
-running to function properly.

 The above will start the Finality provider RPC server at the address specified
 in `fpd.conf` under the `RpcListener` field, which has a default value